binitdatta/rollingstone-debug-tool-verbose-demo/README.md

   # D. com.rollingstone.debugclientdemo.verbose.interceptors.RestTemplateVerboseInterceptor  - The Spring MVC Request Interceotor.
 This class needs a little tweak based on what service is called.
 The tweak is self explanatory.
 Please contact me if there are questions.

 # 15. If we have a situation, where Service A calls Service B and Service B calls Service C, we can enable this feature in all three services.
 Service A will pass the additional verbose paramater to Service B and Service B to C etc. All upstream response then, will include each service's original response along with the modified response.

+# 16. This is for my friends from a security background : This verbose feature has to be blocked at the external CDN i.e. Akamai layer.
+We do not want the entire world to know the internal calls Microservices are making.
+Without being on VPN or inside the protected network, this verbose paramater should not work.